 There are labels on the exterior of the recreation vehicle indicating the location of the grey and black tank drains (also called dump valves).
 Always drain the black water holding tank first so the grey tank wastewater can help rinse any solids or debris from the dump outlet and sewer hose.

-- 1. To make drainage easier, level the RV. - 2.
-Remove the sewer hose housing dust cap and attach the sewer hose (customer supplied).
+1. To make drainage easier, level the RV.